decentraland/unity-renderer/README.md

 This assembly contains all of our custom classes and scripts (which must stay inside its directory or in its hierarchy below).

-#### PlayModeTests.asmdef and EditModeTests.asmdef
+#### Other .asmdef files

-These assemblies are marked as test assemblies so that they get stripped when building the project.
-Also, PlayModeTests.asmdef references MainScripts.asmdef to be able to have our own classes available at unit tests code.
+On every component directory there is a /test folder with an assembly definition file marked as a test assembly so that it gets stripped when building the project and references the test libraries for assertions.
+Also, these .asmdef files reference the MainScripts.asmdef to be able to have our own classes available at unit tests code.

+### Component implementation high-level guidelines

+Before implementing a component on unity's side, it's recommended to check in the [CLIENT](https://github.com/decentraland/client) repo for the same component and verify whether it is a Disposable/Shared component or not, as their implementation pipeline differs.
+Every component declaration should be under the **/packages/decentraland-ecs/src/decentraland/** directory (Be aware that your IDE may find the component also in a ".ts" script, dismiss those declarations as they correspond to interfaces for the components in typescript).

+#### Entity/Non-Shared/Non-Disposable component:

+-   Make sure the corresponding CLASS_ID_COMPONENT value exists in MainScripts/DCL/Models/Protocol.cs, otherwise add it.
+-   Create the component script and prefab in MainScripts/DCL/Components/[Corresponding Folder]/
+-   From the Unity editor, update the MainScripts/DCL/Factory/DCLComponentFactory scriptable object adding the new element in the Factory List with the correct CLASS_ID_COMPONENT value and its prefab reference

+#### Shared/Disposable component:

+-   Make sure the corresponding CLASS_ID value exists in MainScripts/DCL/Models/Protocol.cs, otherwise add it.
+-   Create the component script in MainScripts/DCL/Components/[Corresponding Folder]/
+-   Edit the SharedComponentCreate() method in MainScripts/DCL/Controllers/Scene/ParcelScene.cs to make sure it instantiates the new shared component.

 ### Shaders Scene-Forced PreWarm